opendp/opendp/docs/source/getting-started/real-world.rst

 4. Mediate access to data
 5. Submit DP queries

-OpenDP has two APIs and we'll demonstrate below how to use them both:
+OpenDP has two APIs and we'll demonstrate how to use both:

-* The *Context API* is simpler and helps to enforce best practices; Available currently only for Python.
+* The **Context API** is simpler and helps to enforce best practices.
+Currently available only for Python.
-* The *Framework API* is lower-level; Available for Python and R, it mirrors the underlying Rust framework.
+* The **Framework API** is lower-level.
+Available for Python and R, it mirrors the underlying Rust framework.

 Because the Context API is a wrapper around the Framework API, it is easier to use but less flexible: All calls ultimately pass through the Framework API.

 We'll illustrate these steps by doing a differentially private analysis of a teacher survey, which is a tabular dataset.
 The raw data consists of survey responses from teachers in primary and secondary schools in an unspecified U.S. state.